karrick/gohm/README.md

 ##### LogWriter

 `LogWriter`, if not nil, specifies that log lines ought to be written to the specified `io.Writer`.
 You cannot change the `io.Writer` to which logs are written after creating the `http.Handler`.

 ##### Timeout

 `Timeout`, when not 0, specifies the amount of time allotted to wait for downstream `http.Handler` response.
 You cannot change the handler timeout after creating the `http.Handler`.
 The zero value for Timeout elides timeout protection, and `gohm` will wait forever for a downstream `http.Handler` to return.
 It is recommended that a sensible timeout always be chosen for all production servers.

 ### WithCompression

-`WithCompression` returns a new `http.Handler` that optionally compresses the response text using the snappy, gzip, or deflate compression algorithm when the HTTP request's `Accept-Encoding` header includes the string `snappy`, `gzip`, or `deflate`.
+`WithCompression` returns a new `http.Handler` that optionally compresses the response text using the gzip or deflate compression algorithm when the HTTP request's `Accept-Encoding` header includes the string `gzip` or `deflate`.

 ```Go
     mux := http.NewServeMux()